-Unit Type Discrepancy
+1. Unit Type Discrepancy

 A provider bills a claim utilizing a unit type that differs from the unit type that was utilized in calculating the rebate.
-Most claims processing systems allow providers to utilize only three unit types when billing claims.
-Common claim processing system unit types:
+Most claims processing systems allow providers to utilize only three (3) unit types when billing claims.
+CMS has eight (8) unit types for claims.